 Id. at 336.
-Like the attorney in Yee, respondent completed the vast majority of the required MCLE credit hours after the compliance period.
-However, unlike the attorney in Yee, respondent did not complete all the necessary MCLE courses until October 2014, which was after the time period for responding to the audit.
-In addition, respondent has a prior recording of discipline.
+Like the attorney in Yee, respondent completed a portion of the required MCLE credit hours after he was audited.
+However, unlike the attorney in Yee, respondent does not have significant mitigation and respondent knew that he had not completed the required MCLE credit hours when he affirmed compliance.
 Accordingly, a greater level of discipline than that imposed in Yee is appropriate.